dragonflypl/web-wiki/README.md

 - http://bootswatchr.com/ - Theme roller with live preview
 - http://pikock.github.io/bootstrap-magic/ - Yet another theme roller
 - http://bootswatch.com/ - Free themes for Bootstrap, some really interesting like Paper
+- http://themeforest.net/item/material-design-admin-template-landing/10713818 - awesome Bootstrap Theme that looks like Material Design + it features plenty of plugins
 ### FAQ
 - How to run subset of tests with protractor:
  - use --specs argument in command line tool